unfor19/bargs/README.md

    curl -s -L bargs.link/bargs.sh --output bargs.sh
    ```

-1. Creating bargs_vars - do one of the following
+1. Create bargs_vars - do one of the following
    - Create the file `bargs_vars`, put it in the same folder as `bargs.sh`
    - Download the existing `bargs_vars` template
      ```bash
      curl -s -L bargs.link/bargs_vars --output bargs_vars
      ```
-1. Declaring arguments/variables
+1. Declare arguments/variables

    - The delimiter `---` is required once at the beginning, and **twice** in the end
    - Values which are not supported: `=`, `~`, `(whitespace)`